1. About Juni

 11. Do you keep my information safe?

-In short: We aim to protect your personal data through a system of organizational and technical security measures.
+In short: We aim to protect your personal data through a system of organisational and technical security measures.

 Juni has adopted a series of robust technical and organisational security measures designed to protect your personal data from any unauthorised access, use or disclosure of it.
 Juni employees receive data protection and information security training in accordance with data protection legislation.